patrickcgray/patrickcgray/README.md

 ### Short Biography

-I'm currently Zuckerman Postdoctoral fellow with Emmanuel Boss and Yoav Lehahn at University of Maine and University of Haifa studying ocean optics and marine biophysical interactions.
-I just finished up my PhD with Dave Johnston in the Marine Robotics and Remote Sensing Lab at the Duke University Marine Laboratory and a Future Investigator in NASA Earth and Space Science and Technology (FINESST).
-My doctoral research focused on satellite, drone and in-situ optical observations of oceans and coasts.
-My work aims to understand spatial and temporal variability of ocean biology and ecology.
-Working at the confluence of remote sensing, data science, and biological oceanography I lean heavily on machine learning and scientific computing tools for parsing large amounts of data and connecting remotely sensed and in-situ oceanographic monitoring.
-I'm particularly interested in tools and research that will be relevant for Earth science and for exploring other bodies within our solar system.
+I’m currently an Assistant Research Professor at the University of Maine’s School of Marine Sciences.
+I’m interested in biological oceanography and marine ecology (from viruses to whales) as well as applied and fundamental ocean optics within a broader Earth system science framework.
+My work is often a combination of seagoing observations, satellite remote sensing, and lab-based analysis - all with a strong computational dimension.
+Working at the confluence of remote sensing, data science, and seagoing oceanography I lean heavily on machine learning and scientific computing tools for parsing large amounts of data and connecting remotely sensed and in-situ oceanographic monitoring.
+I'm also interested in tools and ideas that will be relevant for Earth science and for exploring other bodies within our solar system.